ctangel/RevealEditor/README.md

 ### Copy Code on Slides
 The editor allows you to copy any code you have on the current active slide into the active editor by pressing the Copy button.

-To ensure that you properly copy your code, make sure your code is enclosed in a <code></code> tag.
+To ensure that you properly copy your code, make sure your code is enclosed in a code tag like this:

 ```html
 <pre><code class="hljs" data-trim contenteditable>